 The Effects of Consequences Vary

 I’ve related my personal speeding ticket story above.
 Someone else’s might be very different.
 The interaction might not bother them.
-Or there might not be any human interaction at all if they were “caught” by a programmed camera and mailed a ticket.
+Or there might not be any human interaction at all if they were “caught” by a programmed camera and got a ticket in the mail.
 On the other hand, a person without white privilege would be justifiably much more frightened than I was by being stopped.

 For some people, the loss of the money could indeed be a driving force for behavior change.
 But I think overall, the speeding ticket example is a poor example for the learning theory books because 1) it skips the experience of receiving the ticket, which can be very aversive; 2) there is usually a time lag between the behavior and the response cost of paying the fine; and 3) being stopped by a police officer is a politically charged issue right now.